jrgleason/psql-getting-started/labs/creating_rds_instance.md

     ![RDS Public Address](./resources/RDS_Public_Address.png)

-5. Use PSQL to [connect to the RDS db](#connect-psql) created in the last lab
+5. Use PSQL to connect to the RDS db  created in the last lab
     1. Use the following command `psql -h <public address> -p <port> -U <username> <database_name>`.
-In my case this looked like this `psql -h cscc-workforce.cmgirhyz5log.us-east-2.rds.amazonaws.com -p 5432 -U jgleason coffeeshop`
+In my case this looked like this `psql -h cscc-workforce.cmgirhyz5log.us-east-2.rds.amazonaws.com -p 5432 -U jgleason coffeeshop`<a name="connect-psql"></a>

 6. You should finally see the SQL prompt